Ant-On-03/GCP_pipeline/README.md

 # GCP Serverless Data Ingestion Pipeline (Bronze to Silver)

-An event-driven, highly decoupled, and serverless Google Cloud pipeline designed to automatically ingest raw CSV files from a "bronze" Cloud Storage landing bucket into a "silver" BigQuery dataset.
-Built for speed, resilience, and zero-maintenance scalability.
+An event-driven, decoupled, and serverless Google Cloud pipeline designed to automatically ingest raw CSV files from a "bronze" Cloud Storage landing bucket into a "silver" BigQuery dataset.

 ## **Architecture & UML Diagrams**